1/4 Zip Pullover Pockets: Chest, Side or No Pocket?

 Pocket Option Best For Main Advantage Main Risk B2B Recommendation

-Chest Pocket Technical, outdoor-inspired, hybrid styles Adds visible function and design detail May conflict with logo placement Best when the style needs a functional visual feature
+Chest pocket Technical, outdoor-inspired, hybrid styles Adds visible function and design detail May conflict with logo placement Best when the style needs a functional visual feature

-Side Pockets Staff wear, resort apparel, casual retail, teamwear More practical for daily use Adds bulk near side seam and hem Best when comfort and utility matter more than a clean front
+Side pockets Staff wear, resort apparel, casual retail, teamwear More practical for daily use Adds bulk near side seam and hem Best when comfort and utility matter more than a clean front

-No Pocket Premium golf, corporate, logo-heavy programs Clean front panel and easier branding Less storage function Best when logo clarity and production consistency matter most
+No pocket Premium golf, corporate, logo-heavy programs Clean front panel and easier branding Less storage function Best when logo clarity and production consistency matter most

 This table is not a fixed rule.